Frequently asked questions about family immigration

 How can I withdraw my application and get a refund of my fee?

 The application fee can only be refunded if you have not yet attended your appointment to hand in the application in person.
-If you have sent an application where you are not required to meet in person, but only need to upload the application documents electronically, you cannot get the fee refunded after you have uploaded the documents.
+If you have sent an application where you only need to upload the application documents electronically, you cannot get the fee refunded after you have uploaded the documents.

 If you want your application fee refunded, you must contact the police district or the embassy responsible for your application.
 UDI cannot assist you with reimbursement.